Achen History, Family Crest & Coats of Arms

-Westphalia.
+Nestled between the Rhine and Wesser rivers is the ancient German region of Westphalia.
 Westphalia, the home of the name Achen.
 When hereditary surnames were adopted in this region, after the 12th century, names that were derived from localities were quite common.
 These "local" surnames originally denoted the proprietorship of the village or estate.
 When coupled with the German preposition von, which means from or of, local names can indicate that the initial bearer of the name was an aristocrat.
 However, in modern times, the use of the preposition has often long since been dropped from use.
-The Achen family originally lived in a German town named Aachen.
+The Achen family originally lived in the German town named Aachen.
+Aachen comes from the Latin word Aquisgranum, meaning place of water and grain.
 There were numerous towns named Aachen in Arnsberg and Wiesbaden.
 There was also an ancient city named Aachen, which was originally called Aix-la-Chappelle by the French, and founded by the Romans.
 In the 8th century, Charlemagne built his palace at Aachen and the city became the place where numerous kings and emperors were coronated.
 It also became a center of culture and learning.
 Achen is a habitation name, which is one of the categories of surnames that were derived from place-names.
 Habitation names were derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Achen family